vinay961/SchoolManagements/Readme.md

 ```

 3. **How to make connections between tables in ASP.NET MVC**
-We need to declare the foreign key in the model class.
+-We need to declare the foreign key in the model class.
 We use the following code to declare the foreign key.
 ```csharp
     public class Students
     {